MengXiangxi/BLOG/_posts/2022-06-21-3D-DICOM-MATLAB.md

 ---
-title: "Notes on tags of UIH 3D DICOM in MATLAB"
+title: "Notes on tags of UIH 3D DICOM in MATLAB (and Python)"
 categories:
 - Imaging
 tags: